dlashua/logic/packages/facts-rest/README.md

 const api = await makeRelREST({
   baseUrl: "https://api.example.com",
   features: {
-    supportsInOperator: false  // Will make separate requests for each value }
+    supportsInOperator: false, // Will make separate requests for each value },
 });

 // This will make 3 separate requests instead of one with ?id=1,2,3